-The deep seafloor and pelagic embers are generated based on earth system model projection of climate variables to the seafloor under RCP2.6 and RCP8.5 scenarios, and then translated to RCP associated change in sea surface temperature (SST).
-The assessed confidence in assigning the levels of risk at present day and future scenarios are low, medium, high and very high levels of confidence.
-A detailed account of the procedures involved in the ember for each type of ecosystem, such as their exposure to climate hazards, sensitivity of key biotic and abiotic components, natural adaptive capacity, observed impacts and projected risks, and regional hotspots of vulnerability is provided in Table SM5.6 and Table 5.5.
+The deep seafloor and pelagic embers are generated based on earth system model projection of climate variables to the seafloor under RCP 2.6 and RCP 8.5 scenarios, and then translated to RCP- associated change in SST.
+The assessed confidence in assigning the levels of risk at present day and future scenarios are low, medium, high, and very high levels of confidence.
+A detailed account of the procedures involved in the ember for each type of ecosystem, such as their exposure to climate hazards, sensitivity of key biotic and abiotic components, natural adaptive capacity, observed impacts and projected risks, and regional hotspots of vulnerability is provided in Table SM5.6 (below) and Table 5.5.